reIyst/SSWG/OpenWrt SSWG Interface Firewall uci.md

 ____
 # Swapping
 ## Uci CLI Peer Swapping
 ### The peer swapping is achieved by placing the desired peer config in the last/bottom order of the `/etc/config/network` file.
-The high aribitray number '99' should suffice to place desired network peer at bottom.
+The high arbitrary number '99' should suffice to place desired network peer at bottom.
 My personal config has only 15.
 The resulting command will also be represented in the Wireguard Status, Interface Peer Pages of Luci.
 Simple command, long description.
 From the above install, Toronto Canada is the last peer installed and will be the default route the sswg vpn tunnels through.
 By running the below command the Warsaw Poland endpoint takes the bottom position and becomes sswg vpn tunnel. **This is achieved from the `network.peerwarp` NETWORK not the description=peerwarp!** A look at your `/etc/config/network` file will enlighten your understanding later.

 ```